-The following Management Discussion and Analysis ("MD&A") reports on the operating results, financial condition and business risks of Siyata Mobile Inc. (formerly Teslin River Resources Corp.) ("Siyata" or the "Company") and is designed to help the reader understand the results of operations and financial condition of the Company as at and for the three months ended March 31, 2018.
-This MD&A should be read in conjunction with the Company's unaudited consolidated interim financial statements for the three months ended March 31, 2018 and 2017 and the notes thereto (the "Financial Statements") which were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standard Board ("IASB").
+The following Management Discussion and Analysis ("MD&A") reports on the operating results, financial condition and business risks of Siyata Mobile Inc. (formerly Teslin River Resources Corp.) ("Siyata" or the "Company") and is designed to help the reader understand the results of operations and financial condition of the Company for the year ended December 31, 2018.
+This MD&A should be read in conjunction with the Company's audited consolidated financial statements for the years ended December 31, 2017 and 2016 and the notes thereto (collectively the "Financial Statements") which were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standard Board ("IASB").
 Other information contained in these documents has also been prepared by management and is consistent with the data contained in the Financial Statements.
 All dollar amounts referred to in this MD&A are expressed in Canadian dollars except where indicated otherwise.